- •63% of vibe coders have no coding background - the barrier to building has permanently shifted. I had coding experience, but not React.

 - The real lesson from 6 nights of vibe coding

-AI tools, marketplace building, job searching in Europe — I'm up for all of it.
-30 minutes, no agenda.
+AI tools, marketplace building, job searching in Europe - 30 minutes, no agenda.

 - Karpathy, A. (February 2025).
 “Vibe coding” - coined via post on X (formerly Twitter). x.com/karpathy